 In a bipartite network, nodes are split into two classes or domains and connections are possible only between the nodes of different classes.
-Thus, a bipartite networks can be regarded as a special case of a complementarity-driven networks.
-Here two node domains are complementary to each other, and connections are only possible between the complementary node types.
-Connections between similar nodes (that belong to the same domain) are strictly forbidden.

-As discussed in Appendix~\ref{app:multispace}, agents in a complementarity-driven network may be viewed as one domain of a bipartite collaboration network, where the second, possibly hidden, domain is the domain of tasks or functions.
-Then the observable complementarity-driven network is nothing else but a one-mode projection of the bipartite network onto the first domain.
+The principled complementarity framework operates with agents and tasks: agents that are able to co-solve tasks are complementary to each other.
+Therefore, synthetic networks generated by the principled complementarity framework are bipartite.